MVukanichh/MVsCS2Config/.github/README.md

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions made are **greatly appreciated**.

-If there is any suggestion that would make this project better, open an issue with the tag "enhancement".
+If there is any suggestion that would make this project better, open an issue with the tag `enhancement`.

 Don't forget to give the project a star!